Mapping Machine-Learned Physics into a Human-Readable Space: Discussion

 The ever increasing complexity of new ML strategies has produced better classification performance for various physics problems.
 At the same time, the increasing opaqueness of these methods has widened the gap between our understanding of a problem and our appreciation of the ML solution.
 In this paper, we have proposed a new technique for mapping an ML solution into a space of human-interpretable observables.
 Our guided strategies mitigate some of the well-founded concerns about black-box approaches, while still allowing us to capitalize on the black-box performance to efficiently guide the selections of HL observables.
 The end result is a set of HL observables that have a more direct physical interpretation and allow for a more transparent treatment of systematic uncertainties.

 In our jet substructure case study, we have shown that the black-box guided strategy could be used to isolate information that is not captured by previous HL representations.
 Remarkably, only a single observable was needed to close the performance gap identified in \rref{Baldi:2016fql}, nearly duplicating the CNN strategy with a low-dimensional input representation.
 Beginning from a minimal set of basic jet observables ($p_\textrm{T}$ and $M_{\textrm{jet}}$), we successfully condensed the CNN behavior to a small set of EFP observables which reproduce its performance and very nearly match its decisions.
+It would be interesting to study the utility of the EFPs in more complicated contexts, such as event-wide classification tasks.

 Interestingly, the structure of the selected EFPs differ in qualitative ways from the $C_2$ and $D_2$ jet substructure observables custom designed for boosted $W$ boson classification.
 While these previous observables are based on fully connected graphs, the guided strategy picked out multi-node EFP graphs with relatively low chromatic number.
 While these previous observables use the IRC-safe choice of $\kappa = 1$, the guided strategy emphasized the importance of unsafe $\kappa = 2$ observables, particularly ones with non-trivial angular dependence.
 This motivates further physics studies of these exotic EFPs.
 It is worth emphasizing that we were only able to identify these new observables because we considered a sufficiently large space of HL observables.
 There may be other hidden organizing principles to exploit for jet substructure studies, which motivates the construction of alternative sets of observables based on different physical principles than the EFPs.
 In particular, we did not capitalize on the power counting and scaling properties of ratio/product observables \cite{Larkoski:2014gra,Moult:2016cvt,Datta:2017lxt,Datta:2019ndh,Sirunyan:2020lcu}, which may reveal more efficient HL observables for jet classification.
 It may also be beneficial to leverage first-principles knowledge about signal/background likelihood ratios~\cite{Soper:2011cr,Soper:2012pb,Soper:2014rya,FerreiradeLima:2016gcz,Larkoski:2019nwj,Buckley:2020kdp,Kasieczka:2020nyd} to identify promising HL observables.